 SAT Essay/ACT Writing [Read Policies Here]

-Fewer than 20% of colleges still require the so-called “optional” essay that comes at the end of both the SAT and ACT.
+Very few colleges still require the so-called “optional” essay that comes at the end of both the SAT and ACT.
 However, the presence of the UCs on that list drives many students’ decisions to take the essay.
 Another group of big and small colleges—like Occidental, Chapman, Rutgers, and Stanford—“recommend” that you opt-in to the essay.
 While not required, it’s expected.

 The essay policy is one of many test-related issues that varies by college.
 Schools with similar testing policies are not necessarily otherwise similar, leaving students unsure how to proceed.
 We strongly urge all of our students to complete the essay; it will have no impact at colleges that don’t consider it, but failing to complete the essay will disqualify the entire test sitting at colleges that do require it.
 Even colleges that superscore—combining section scores from multiple test dates—typically don’t consider any part of a test result that does not include the essay.